Jack Dromey: Personal life and death

 Dromey married Harriet Harman in 1982 in the Borough of Brent, after meeting her on the picket line of the Grunwick dispute in 1977; Harman was legal advisor to the Grunwick Strike Committee.
 They had three children: Harry (born February 1983), Joseph (born November 1984) and Amy (born January 1987), who has taken Harman's surname.
 Labour colleague Patricia Hewitt is godmother to one of their children.
-Their son Joe was a councillor in the London Borough of Lewisham between 2014 and 2021.
+Their son Joe was a councillor in the London Borough of Lewisham between 2014 and 2021, and has served as General Secretary of the Fabian Society since January 2025.
 They had a house in Suffolk, in addition to a home in Herne Hill, south London.

 The couple decided to send their children to selective schools, the subject of negative comments at the time.
 Dromey served for ten years on the executive of the National Council for Civil Liberties, a pressure group for which Harman worked as legal officer.
-Dromey, whose parents were from counties Cork and Tipperary, was a vocal advocate for Irish issues in Parliament, and in his Birmingham constituency, and was always present at the city's annual St Patrick's Day parade.
+Dromey, whose parents were from counties Cork and Tipperary, was a strong supporter of Irish causes in Parliament and in his Birmingham constituency, and a regular attender at the city's yearly St Patrick's Day parades.